-I’d never been to Germany before, I could barely speak the language, and as embarrassed as I am to admit it, I’d never even heard of the Black Forest… But nevertheless following my heart, I packed my bag and made my way to Freiburg.
+I’d never been to Germany before, I knew virtually nothing of the language, and as embarrassed as I am to admit it, I’d never even heard of the Black Forest… But nevertheless following my heart, I packed my bag and made my way to Freiburg.
 After a couple of years teaching English, working behind a bar and intensively learning German, I got offered the opportunity to start up and run a vegetarian and vegan restaurant in the former Mexican establishment El Paso, which we renamed El Haso.

 There was only one small thing… I had never actually stepped foot in a restaurant kitchen before.
 I’d been a passionate hobby chef for over 10 years; I’d taken pleasure in creating many a feast to share with those closest to me and closest to them.
 I’d also always been excited to try new foods and learn about where they come from.
 So deep down I had a feeling that this was a true calling for me.
 Taking the lead from my heart, I jumped in and ran with the opportunity.

-While running my own catering business, I began giving cookery classes to kids and teenagers at Bensels Kochschule.
+Alongside running my own catering business, I began giving cookery classes to kids and teenagers at Bensels Kochschule.
 Not long after that, I also started helping out at the school in the evenings.
-Each evening I was totally swept away with how much I was learning about the basics of cooking.
-How to properly chop an onion, or easily peel a garlic clove, or how much salt I should have in my pot of boiling water to blanch vegetables….
-(A LOT, by the way!!)
-And, although I felt very confident with vegetarian and vegan cuisine, it became very clear to me that I was missing basic and important ways to refine my cooking skills.
+During those evenings I started to realise how much I didn’t know yet about the basics of cooking.
+How to properly chop an onion, or easily peel a garlic clove, or how much salt I should have in my pot of boiling water to blanch vegetables, it is by the way a LOT more than you would think!
+And, although I felt very confident with vegetarian and vegan cuisine, it became very clear to me that I was missing the foundations in which I could build up on to refine my cooking skills.